Greeshmanth1909/CS_twitter/README.md

 ### Build instructions
 1. Clone the repo with `git clone https://github.com/Greeshmanth1909/CS_twitter.git`
+2. Install dependency with `go mod tidy`
-2. Run the postgres docker container with `docker-compose up`
+3. Run the postgres docker container with `docker-compose up`
-3. Run database migrations with `goose -dir sql/schema postgres "postgres://myuser:mypassword@localhost:5432/mydb?sslmode=disable" up`
+4. Run database migrations with `goose -dir sql/schema postgres "postgres://myuser:mypassword@localhost:5432/mydb?sslmode=disable" up`
-4. Run `sqlc generate` to generate database queries for go
+5. Run `sqlc generate` to generate database queries for go
-5. Run `go build .` in the root directory to build the binary
+6. Run `go build .` in the root directory to build the binary
-6. Set the port of the server in the `.env` file
+7. Set the port of the server in the `.env` file
-7. Run with `./main`
+8. Run with `./main`

 ## Routes